 James cocked an eyebrow at her.
 “Care to share the joke with the rest of us?”

-“Just happy to be in such great company, is all,” she retorted.
-Sarcasm dripped from her as her eyes narrowed at the sight of the red swell on James's neck.
-“Now, shall we get this over with?””
+“Just happy to be in such great company, is all.
+Well, mostly, great company,” she retorted, sending him a pointed look as her eyes narrowed at the sight of the red swell on James's neck.
+“Now, shall we get this over with?”

-The group nodded at her and turned to face the large gargoyle in front of them.
+The group nodded at her and turned make their way to the Headmaster.

 “What do you make of this, Albus?”
 Minerva’s voice was strained.
 She had refrained from commenting much during the entire discussion, not wanting to give away the small prickles of worry that clouded her.

-“You aren’t the only one who can do a bit of match making every now and then.
-Some light hearted fun seemed to be in order for that lot, the summer wasn’t kind to them.”
+“You aren’t the only one who can bend the rules now and again.
+Some light hearted fun seemed to be in order for that lot… the summer wasn’t kind to them.”